AdmiralSYN-ACKbar/Nessus-Aggregator/README.md

 - API keys are stored in `~/.nessus_env` with restricted permissions (`chmod 600`).
 Your Nessus API keys are stored in this file. **Delete it after running if you do not want this to be stored.**
 - SSL certificate verification is disabled by default due to common use of self-signed certificates.
-- Scan files are automatically deleted after processing.
+- Downloads of scan files created through API calls are automatically deleted after processing.

 ## Output Format